Battle of Kock (1939): Battle of Brześć Litewski and Kobryń

 After breaking through the Polish line in the Battle of Wizna, the German XIX Army Corps under General Heinz Guderian started its rapid advance south.
-The corps, composed of the 3rd Panzer Division, the 10th Panzer Division, the 20th Motorized Infantry Division, with the 2nd Motorized Division in reserve, was ordered to capture the old fortress in Brześć Litewski and then strike further southwards towards Kowel and Galicia.
+The corps, composed of the 3rd Panzer Division, the 10th Panzer Division, the 20th Motorized Infantry Division, with the 2nd Motorized Division in reserve, was ordered to capture the old fortress in Brześć Litewski and then strike further south towards Kowel and Galicia.
 The purpose of this attack was to cut Poland in two and paralyze the defenses east of the Bug River.

 Initially, Guderian's forces advanced almost unopposed.
-However, on 14 September, they were stopped in the area of Brześć Fortress and Kobryn by a four-battalion-strong improvised force under General Konstanty Plisowski.
+However, on September 14, 1939, they were stopped in the area of Brześć Fortress and Kobryn by a four-battalion-strong improvised force under General Konstanty Plisowski.
 In the three-day-long battle, which became known as the Battle of Brześć Litewski, both sides suffered significant casualties.
-Although the Poles finally withdrew from the area on 17 September, the Germans did not start the pursuit soon enough to rout the retreating Poles.
-The simultaneous attack on Kobryn, which is sometimes referred to as the Battle of Kobryń, was inconclusive, with the Polish improvised 'Kobryń' Infantry Division under Colonel Adam Epler withdrawing unopposed.
+Although the Poles finally withdrew from the area on September 17, 1939, the Germans did not start the pursuit soon enough to rout the retreating Polish Army.
+The simultaneous attack on Kobryn (sometimes referred to as the Battle of Kobryń) was inconclusive, with the Polish improvised 'Kobryń' Infantry Division under Colonel Adam Epler withdrawing unopposed.